expertitpro/GilbertAlipuiearnings_code_challenge/README.md

 My solution is pretty straight-forward.
 Once I figured out the correct URL for the nice JSON data, I used json_decode to store the data into array.
 I then totaled up the earnings based on Total Earnings whilst totalling up the total number of records.
 This enabled me to find the average earnings.
 Instead of strpos, I used <b>stripos</b> instead for case-insensitive matching to fulfill the case-insensitivity requirement.
 Since it was case-insensitive, I chose not to use strtoupper as that would have been redundant.

-I did not use a framework since this was a fairly straightforward problem and a database was not required.
+I did not use a framework since this was a fairly straight-forward problem and a database was not required.

 <b>Solution API</b>